Greg-R/T41EEE/README.md

 empirically.
 If a spectrum analyzer is available, it is strongly recommended to view the result in a narrow sweep (~10kHz) to determine if the undesired sideband (and carrier in the case of QSE2DC) is adequately suppressed.

+The loop-back attenuation should be approximately 30dB.
+If there is excess noise or unstable signals seen in the spectrum during calibration, the receiver may be overdriven.
+Try increasing the attenuation to see if the spectrum cleans up and is more stable.

 After the loop-back path is inserted, use the following command from the main function buttons (2 and 5):